 This might sound complex, if not impossible, but it’s also one of the most important – and rewarding – roles in the product development process.

 PMs carry a heavy burden – for their clients and their teams.
 For the PM, two of the most important goals are getting the job done on time and getting it done on budget.

 Sound impossible?
 It doesn’t have to be, especially with the right goals, information and metrics (although the latter goes unnoticed by many companies).
 Skills like time management, organization and communication are paramount, but provide little value unless you have the right data to implement them.
 That’s why data tracking and visualization are so important; without a clear understanding of where the project is and where it’s going, “success” becomes less of a possibility and more of a myth.

 What Metrics Should Project Managers Pay Attention To?

 Product development is a pressure cooker.
 It’s fast-paced, goal-oriented, and defined by time, resources and budget.Product development is a pressure cooker.
 It’s fast-paced, goal-oriented, and defined by time...
 Click To Tweet

-- Projected Profitability – For virtually all companies, profitability is paramount.
+- Projected Profitability – For virtually all companies, keeping track of your projected profitability metric is paramount.
 The question is simple: How much value does this project bring?
 Knowing this lays the foundation you need to parcel out resources and the appropriate time frame you need to complete the mission.

 - Resource Utilization – A number of factors influence the profitability of your project; resources is one of them.
 This includes the time, equipment and people you need to get the job done (and get it done right.)
 In short, an inefficient process uses more resources, cutting into the ROI (Return on Investment) of the project.